European Policy Forum has been improving the quality of policy ideas for the UK and the EU since 1992.

 It holds frequent special roundtables on topical issues which allow a fruitful exchange of confidential analysis, perspective and policy ideas for the benefit of better policymaking, better regulation and better legislation.
 Competition and choice are at the centre of its work and their interaction with other public policy objectives and the public interest overall is another key area of study.

-EPF is chaired by Lord Tugendhat, a former parliamentarian, regulator, European Commissioner and Chairman of leading companies, who succeeded the founding Chairman, the late Lord Hunt of Tanworth GCB.
+EPF is chaired by Lord Jay of Ewelme, who succeeded Lord Tugendhat in 2021.
 The Advisory Council includes on a cross-party basis, prominent members of the House of Lords, leading regulators, distinguished former civil servants and prominent business leaders.

 The Forum has had close connections with the European Institutions which have meant that its work is closely integrated with regulatory development in telecoms, financial services, energy, water and other areas which have stemmed from Brussels.
 The Forum’s Regulatory Best Practice Group will be looking at the likely consequences of Brexit for the relevant sectors going forward.